-5. When hot, pour a quarter of mixture into the centre of the pan, tilting the pan to spread the mixture.
-Cook for a minute or two, until the pancake begins to bubble round the edge.
+5. When hot, pour a quarter of the mixture into the centre of the pan, tilting the pan to spread the mixture.
+Cook for a minute or two, until the pancake, begins to bubble around the edge.
 Flip it over with a spatula and continue cooking for another minute or two.

 6. When the galette is cooked, turn it on to a plate, keep warm in the oven (covered with another plate to keep it all moist) and continue making more and piling them up.

-Heat up some leftover chickpea curry, bean-based vegetarian curry, chilli or a casserole to use as a filling for these galettes.
+Heat up some leftover chickpea curry, bean-based vegetarian curry, chili, or a casserole to use as a filling for these galettes.

 Why this is good for you: